SebaMorenoR/IM_cell_fate_landscape/README.md

 **Single-nucleus transcriptomics resolves multiple fate dynamics between inflorescence meristem and primary stem**

 Moreno-Ramirez et al., 2026.
+Science Advances

 An earlier preprint version is available at bioRxiv:<br>
 <https://doi.org/10.1101/2024.08.06.606781>

 ## Overview

-This repository contains Python scripts used to analyse Arabidopsis shoot apical meristem single-nucleus RNA-seq data.
+This repository contains Python scripts used to analyse Arabidopsis inflorescence meristem single-nucleus RNA-seq data.
 The workflow is built mainly around Scanpy, with Harmony used for sample integration and scFates/Palantir used for trajectory analyses.

 The analyses cover: